hyprwm/hyprland-wiki/pages/Configuring/Using-hyprctl.md

 getoption [option] - gets the config option status (values)
 ```

-For the `getoption` command, you need to pass the command in the following format:
+For the getoption command, the option name should be in the following format:
+section:option

 ```sh
 hyprctl getoption section:option